radianttap/CardPresentationController/README.md

 ![](resources/presentedVC-top.png)

 As you present card over card, back cards will be ever more transparent and horizontally inset.
 In most cases, this should look rather nice.

+Library also supports interactive dismissal — simply pan  from top to bottom and UI will obey you.
+You can pan up or down and the direction and position where you let go will determine will the card finish dismissing or return to presented state.

 ### Status bar style